In the last 10 years I have helped a number of organizations to implement Scrum.

 The Advisor helps new Scrum Masters with a lower evolution level to grow.
 He is often asked by managers to help them fix difficult issues.

-In an organization with complex, large products, the Advisor is typically the Scrum Master for a number of scaled Scrum teams (in a Nexus he might also be the Scrum Master for the integration team).
+In an organization with complex, large products, the Advisor is typically the Scrum Master for a number of scaled Scrum teams (in a

 While he learns a lot about the organizational dynamics the Advisor still struggles in making organizations more responsive as a whole.